-Most soap makers create recipes that balance carefully between cleansing, which usually is accompanied by the abundant bubbles of coconut or palm kernel oil, and moisturizing, which can be gotten through combinations of normal base oils like olive, but also with more luxury oils and butters.
+Most soap makers create recipes that balance carefully between cleansing and moisturizing.
+Cleansing is accomplished by the abundant bubbles of coconut or palm kernel oil, while moisturizing is achieved through combinations of normal base oils like olive, but also with luxury oils and butters.

-However, some people, young and old, have sensitive skin that can be irritated by the extra cleansing power of coconut and other oils, so will opt for a soap recipe that is more in line with pure castile soap with 100% olive oil, or "bastille" soap that has a preponderance of olive oil, but also includes other oils as well.
-This is one of those "bastille" recipes.
-It contains mostly (70%) olive oil, but gets a bit of lather help from a little bit (15%) of coconut and some castor (5%).
-It also gets some hardness and a moisturizing boost from some shea butter (10%).
+However, some people, young and old, have sensitive skin that can be irritated by the extra cleansing power of coconut and other oils, so will opt for a soap recipe that is more in line with pure Castile soap with 100 percent olive oil, or Bastille soap that has a preponderance of olive oil, but also includes other oils as well.
+This is one of those Bastille recipes.
+It contains mostly (70 percent) olive oil, but gets a bit of lather help from a little bit (15 percent) of coconut and some castor (5 percent).
+It also gets some hardness and a moisturizing boost from some shea butter (10 percent).

-Because the olive oil takes a bit longer to harden in the mold, I recommend using a single cavity mold like this one from Bramble Berry.
-It allows you to let the soap sit for longer without unmolding it - but if you leave it too long...it's still easy to unmold!
+Because the olive oil takes a bit longer to harden in the mold, use a single cavity mold.
+It allows you to let the soap sit for longer without unmolding it, but if you leave it too long it's still easy to unmold.

-I often add a mild essential oil blend or just a bit of lavender essential oil, but the fragrance would be completely optional.
-Folks who are sensitive to regular soap are often sensitive to the fragrance oils so they can be left out.
+You can add an optional mild essential oil blend or just a bit of lavender essential oil for the fragrance.
+Folks who are sensitive to regular soap are often sensitive to the fragrance oils, so they can be left out.

 - Make up your lye solution as you normally would, adding the salt and the sugar to the water before you add the lye.
 Make sure both the sugar and the salt are completely dissolved before you add the lye.
 Set the lye solution aside to cool in a safe place.